KetanSomvanshi/KetanSomvanshi/blogs/dynamic-object-mapping.md

 By leveraging dynamic object mapping and the Registry Proxy, developers can efficiently handle multitenancy in complex applications and ensure a flexible and scalable architecture.

 I hope this blog post has provided valuable insights into dynamic object mapping in SQLAlchemy for multitenancy scenarios.
-Happy coding!
+Happy coding!✨🚀